 COVID-19 had a severe and negative impact on the Chinese and the global economy in the first quarter of 2020.
 Whether this will lead to a prolonged downturn in the economy is still unknown.
-China's National Bureau of Statistics reported a negative GDP growth of 6.8% for the first quarter of 2020.
 Even before the outbreak of COVID-19, the global macroeconomic environment was facing numerous challenges.
 The growth rate of the Chinese economy had already been slowing since 2010.
 There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies which had been adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China, even before 2020.
 Unrest, terrorist threats and the potential for war in the Middle East and elsewhere may increase market volatility across the globe.
 There have also been concerns about the relationship between China and other countries, including the surrounding Asian countries, which may potentially have economic effects.
 In particular, there is significant uncertainty about the future relationship between the United States and China with respect to trade policies, treaties, government regulations and tariffs.
 Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall economic growth rate in China.
 Any severe or prolonged slowdown in the global or Chinese economy may materially and adversely affect our business, results of operations and financial condition.